 Best Mini Household Excavator: Kubota K0008-3

-The Kubota K0008-3 is a popular choice for people who want a dependable household excavator that’s easy to transport and store.
+Kubota is a popular choice for people who want a dependable household excavator that’s easy to transport and store.
 It has a maximum width of less than 3 feet, and the track frame and blade are adjustable to allow it to fit through doorways easily.
 Its compact size and 2,200-pound operating weight make it a useful tool for landscaping and indoor tasks that require a smaller machine.

 Key Advantage: Adjustable blade and track width allow it to fit through doorways